- AWS Portal

 Parents and teachers know that kids need (and love!) to move.
 Lots of movement throughout the day means that when students are at their desks, they can focus their full attention on the task at hand.

 At Aurora Waldorf School, movement is integrated with every lesson, whether it’s a daily gym or eurythmy class, African dance, rhythmic times-table practice, or just outdoor play.

-Our students start moving in nursery and kindergarten, with old-fashioned imaginative games and daily outside recess, including hikes to the creek, which continue through the lower grades.
+Our students start moving in pre-K and kindergarten, with old-fashioned imaginative games and daily outside recess, including hikes to the creek, which continue through the lower grades.

-Skills are built through gymnastics, cross-country skiing, swimming, sports, and fitness activities, not to mention our annual all-school Circus.
-Eurythmy, an art of movement to music and speech, increases spatial awareness, and helps develop physical grace and coordination.
+Gymnastics, cross-country skiing, swimming, sports, and fitness activities, not to mention our annual all-school Circus, are some of the ways AWS helps students build skills.
+Eurythmy, an art of movement to music and speech, increases spatial awareness and helps develop physical grace and coordination.

-A highlight of every year is a multi-school Olympics pentathlon, hosted by AWS’s fifth grade, featuring javelin, wrestling, long jump, running, and discus.
+A highlight is a multi-school Olympics pentathlon, hosted by AWS’s fifth grade, featuring javelin, wrestling, long jump, running, and discus.
 Team sports like volleyball, soccer, basketball, and track give our students a firm foundation for high school sports, and many of our graduates excel at varsity-level athletics.

 - Movement for Childhood - A resource for teachers & parents who want to provide healthy development through age-appropriate movement activities inspired by Waldorf Education

 - National Institute for Play - The National Institute for Play unlocks the human potential through play in all life stages, using science to discover all that play has to teach us about transforming our world.